-Sec.
-11.

-- (d) The department shall not issue any license if the applicant or owner or managerial official has been unsuccessful in having a background study disqualification set aside under section 144.057 and chapter 245C; if the owner or managerial official, as an owner or managerial official of another home care provider, was substantially responsible for the other home care provider's failure to substantially comply with sections 144A.43 to 144A.482; or if an owner that has ceased doing business, either individually or as an owner of a home care provider, was issued a correction order for failing to assist clients in violation of this chapter. - Sec.
-12. Minnesota Statutes 2016, section 144A.479, subdivision 7, is amended to read: - Subd.
-7. Employee records.
-The home care provider must maintain current records of each paid employee, regularly scheduled volunteers providing home care services, and of each individual contractor providing home care services.
-The records must include the following information: - 12.16 (1) evidence of current professional licensure, registration, or certification, if licensure, registration, or certification is required by this statute or other rules; - (2) records of orientation, required annual training and infection control training, and competency evaluations; - 12.20 (3) current job description, including qualifications, responsibilities, and identification 12.21 of staff providing supervision; - (4) documentation of annual performance reviews which identify areas of improvement needed and training needs; - 12.24 (5) for individuals providing home care services, verification that required any health 12.25 screenings required by infection control programs established under section 144A.4798 12.26 have taken place and the dates of those screenings; and - (6) documentation of the background study as required under section 144.057. - Each employee record must be retained for at least three years after a paid employee, home care volunteer, or contractor ceases to be employed by or under contract with the home care provider.
-If a home care provider ceases operation, employee records must be maintained for three years.
+(1) evidence of current professional licensure, registration, or certification, if licensure, registration, or certification is required by this statute or other rules;(2) records of orientation, required annual training and infection control training, and

+- competency evaluations; - (3) current job description, including qualifications, responsibilities, and identification of staff providing supervision; - (4) documentation of annual performance reviews which identify areas of improvement needed and training needs; - (5) for individuals providing home care services, verification that required any health screenings required by infection control programs established under section 144A.4798 have taken place and the dates of those screenings; and - (6) documentation of the background study as required under section 144.057.
-Sec.
-13. Minnesota Statutes 2016, section 144A.4791, subdivision 1, is amended to read:

-Subdivision 1.
+Each employee record must be retained for at least three years after a paid employee, home care volunteer, or contractor ceases to be employed by or under contract with the home care provider.
+If a home care provider ceases operation, employee records must be maintained for three years. - Sec.
+14. Minnesota Statutes 2018, section 144A.4791, subdivision 1, is amended to read: - Subdivision 1.
 Home care bill of rights; notification to client. (a) The home care provider shall provide the client or the client's representative a written notice of the rights under section 144A.44 before the initiation of date that services are first provided to that client.
-The provider shall make all reasonable efforts to provide notice of the rights to the client or the client's representative in a language the client or client's representative can understand.

-- (b) In addition to the text of the home care bill of rights in section 144A.44, subdivision 1, the notice shall also contain the following statement describing how to file a complaint with these offices. - "If you have a complaint about the provider or the person providing your home care services, you may call, write, or visit the Office of Health Facility Complaints, Minnesota Department of Health.
-You may also contact the Office of Ombudsman for Long-Term Care or the Office of Ombudsman for Mental Health and Developmental Disabilities." - The statement should include the telephone number, Web site address, e-mail address, mailing address, and street address of the Office of Health Facility Complaints at the Minnesota Department of Health, the Office of the Ombudsman for Long-Term Care, and the Office of the Ombudsman for Mental Health and Developmental Disabilities.
+The provider shall make all reasonable efforts to provide notice of the rights to the client or the client's representative in a language the client or client's representative can understand. - (b) In addition to the text of the home care bill of rights in section 144A.44, subdivision 1, the notice shall also contain the following statement describing how to file a complaint with these offices. - "If you have a complaint about the provider or the person providing your home care services, you may call, write, or visit the Office of Health Facility Complaints, Minnesota Department of Health.
+You may also contact the Office of Ombudsman for Long-Term Care or the Office of Ombudsman for Mental Health and Developmental Disabilities." - The statement should include the telephone number, website address, e-mail address, mailing address, and street address of the Office of Health Facility Complaints at the acknowledgment.

+Minnesota Department of Health, the Office of the Ombudsman for Long-Term Care, and the Office of the Ombudsman for Mental Health and Developmental Disabilities.
 The statement should also include the home care provider's name, address, e-mail, telephone number, and name or title of the person at the provider to whom problems or complaints may be directed.
-It must also include a statement that the home care provider will not retaliate because of a complaint. - (c) The home care provider shall obtain written acknowledgment of the client's receipt of the home care bill of rights or shall document why an acknowledgment cannot be obtained.
-The acknowledgment may be obtained from the client or the client's representative. - 13.26 Acknowledgment of receipt shall be retained in the client's record. - Sec.
-14. Minnesota Statutes 2016, section 144A.4791, subdivision 3, is amended to read: - Subd.
-3. Statement of home care services.
-Prior to the initiation of date that services are first provided to the client, a home care provider must provide to the client or the client's representative a written statement which identifies if the provider has a basic or comprehensive home care license, the services the provider is authorized to provide, and which services the provider cannot provide under the scope of the provider's license.
-The home care provider shall obtain written acknowledgment from the clients that the provider has provided the statement or must document why the provider could not obtain the acknowledgment.
+It must also include a statement that the home care provider will not retaliate because of a complaint.

+(c) The home care provider shall obtain written acknowledgment of the client's receipt of the home care bill of rights or shall document why an acknowledgment cannot be obtained.
+The acknowledgment may be obtained from the client or the client's representative.
+Acknowledgment of receipt shall be retained in the client's record.

 Sec.
-15. Minnesota Statutes 2016, section 144A.4791, subdivision 6, is amended to read:
+15. Minnesota Statutes 2018, section 144A.4791, subdivision 3, is amended to read: